MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x22--file-system.md

 # Bug Check 0x22: FILE\_SYSTEM

 The FILE\_SYSTEM bug check has a value of 0x00000022.
+This indicates a generic file system problem.

 This bug check appears very infrequently.